17 Perfect Things to Do in Prague in Winter [2024-2025]

 Recently reopened after years of renovations, the Prague Opera House is truly stunning, ornate with the kind of grandeur that made my American self go slack-jawed taking in all the traditionally grand European details and flourishes.

-If you’re worried about not understanding the opera, don’t worry – even back in 2009, the Prague Opera was ridiculously modern and had subtitles in three different languages (English, Czech, and German) so that you could follow along.
+If you’re worried about not understanding the opera, don’t worry – even back in 2009 on my first visit to Prague, the opera house was ridiculously modern and had subtitles in three different languages (English, Czech, and German) so that you could follow along.

 Attend a classical concert or ballet in Prague.